-During the two years of the Sixth Form students will gain practical advice in such areas as: researching careers and university courses, personal statement writing, developing a curriculum vitae, writing letters of application for employment, interview techniques and advice on employment and apprenticeships.
+During the two years of Sixth Form students will gain practical advice in such areas as researching careers and university courses, personal statement writing, developing a CV, writing letters of application for employment, interview techniques and advice on employment and apprenticeships.

-In August, when the AS and A Level results are published, members of staff are in School to assist with any problems that arise.
+In August, when the A Level results are published, members of staff are in school to assist with any problems that may arise.

-All students will follow a Future Planning programme to prepare them for their life post Sixth Form as well as to cope with the pressures and academic demands of A Level studies.
-These sessions will be delivered through dedicated PSHE days and morning tutorial sessions.
-The programme is divided into these four strands:
+All students follow a Future Planning programme to prepare them for their life post-Sixth Form as well as to cope with the pressures and academic demands of A Level studies.
+These sessions are delivered through dedicated PSHE days and morning tutorial sessions.
+The programme is divided into four strands:

-Personal Development: wider reading, presentation skills, health and wellbeing, relationship and sex education (RSE), financial planning, team building and leadership skills.
+Personal Development: financial planning, wider reading, presentation skills, health and well-being, relationship and sex education (RSE), team building and leadership skills.

-Community: tutor time discussion and current affairs, inter-form competition, volunteering, mentoring, student leadership, student council, fundraising, assemblies.
+Community: tutor time discussion and current affairs, inter-form competitions, volunteering, mentoring, student leadership, student council, fundraising, assemblies.